-The Chatham Singers are: – Billy Childish – Vox / Guitar Nurse Julie – Vox / Bass Wolf Howard – Drums and & ‘Bludy’ Jim on Harp On the new album they are joined by guests James Taylor (The Prisoners /James Taylor Quartet) on piano and hamond, Graham Coxon (Blur) on occasional guitar.
+The Chatham Singers are: – Billy Childish – Vox / Guitar Nurse Julie – Vox / Bass Wolf Howard – Drums and & ‘Bludy’ Jim on Harp.
+Guest players on Juju Claudius include James Taylor (The Prisoners /James Taylor Quartet) on piano and hamond, and Graham Coxon (Blur) on occasional guitar.

 After a gap of over ten years there is finally a new album from the band.
 Kings Of The Medway Delta is set for release on 21st February 2020, along with a new 7″ single ‘All My Feelings Denied’.

 The album features twelve tracks of gritty Chess Studio style blues with Billy on great vocal and lyrical form throughout.
 We asked Billy a few questions about the record…